fmaussion/climate_risks_2024/book/ready/03-download.md

 ## CMIP6 data

-CMIP6 stands for the Coupled Model Intercomparison Project Phase 6.
+CMIP6 stands for the [Coupled Model Intercomparison Project Phase 6](https://pcmdi.llnl.gov/CMIP6/).
 It is a large collection of climate model simulations from many different models and institutions that formed the basis of IPCC AR6.
 The data is stored on the [ESGF](https://esgf-node.llnl.gov/projects/cmip6/) (Earth System Grid Federation) servers.
-I provide a subset of the data on my webserver for you to download.
+Here I provide a subset of the data on my webserver for you to download.
 The data is already regridded to a common 2° grid and averaged to monthly values.

 ### "Ultra" low resolution ERA5 data

-This is the same data as you've used so far, but at an even lower resolution of 2°.
+This is the same ERA5 data as you've used so far, but at an even lower resolution of 2°.
 I've coarsened the data even more to reduce the volume of climate projection data you'll have to manipulate for the assignments. **These datasets should only be used as reference historical data for the CMIP assignments.**

 - [ERA5_UltraLowRes_Invariant.nc](https://cluster.klima.uni-bremen.de/~fmaussion/teaching/qcr/ERA5_UltraLowRes_Invariant.nc): invariant data at 2° resolution
 - [ERA5_UltraLowRes_Monthly_t2m.nc](https://cluster.klima.uni-bremen.de/~fmaussion/teaching/qcr/ERA5_UltraLowRes_Monthly_t2m.nc): 2m temperature data at 2° resolution